segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/kotlin-android/destination-plugins/nielsen-dcr-kotlin-android.md

 ## FAQ

 #### How do you determine App Name?

-For Android, we retrieve the name of the application package from the [PackageManager](https://developer.android.com/reference/android/content/Context.html#getPackageManager()){:target="_blank"}.
+Segment retrieves the name of the application package from the [PackageManager](https://developer.android.com/reference/android/content/Context.html#getPackageManager()){:target="_blank"}.

 #### How do you determine App Version?